BabyCenter Pregnancy Tracker

 Price: Free / $1.99

-Pregnancy+ is a one of the more popular pregnancy apps and it does an excellent job at tracking everything.
-The feature list includes a week by week guide, daily pregnancy info, a kick counter, a contraction timer, a weight log, a hospital bag preparation tool, and even a directory of baby names in case you need some inspiration.
+Pregnancy+ is one of the more popular pregnancy apps and it does an excellent job at tracking everything.
+The feature list includes a week-by-week guide, daily pregnancy info, a kick counter, a contraction timer, a weight log, a hospital bag preparation tool, and even a directory of baby names in case you need some inspiration.
 The app has a clean UI and it works really well.
 However, some features such as the contraction timer, do require the pro version.
 Thus, if you intend on using those tools, you may want to pay for it before going into labor or finding a different app to do it.
-Otherwise you may be in for an uncomfortable surprise.
+Otherwise, you may be in for an uncomfortable surprise.

 Pregnancy & Baby Tracker